fraschetti/Octoslack/README.md

 # Octoslack #
-An OctoPrint plugin for monitoring your printer and prints via Slack, Mattermost, Pushbullet, Pushover, Rocket.Chat, Discord, Riot/Matrix, or Microsoft Teams
+An OctoPrint plugin for monitoring your printer and prints via Slack, Mattermost, Pushbullet, Pushover, Rocket.Chat, Discord, Element/Matrix, or Microsoft Teams

 # Features #
- - Support for Slack, Mattermost, Pushbullet, Pushover, Rocket.Chat, Discord, Matrix based platforms (e.g. Riot), & Microsoft Teams
+ - Support for Slack, Mattermost, Pushbullet, Pushover, Rocket.Chat, Discord, Matrix based platforms (e.g. Element), & Microsoft Teams
  - Monitor both print status as well as printer connectivity status
  - Respond to Slack commands to check print status or cancel/pause/resume a print
      - Each command can be individually enabled/disbaled or flagged as restricted which limits the command(s) to specific users